-After a short week in the big city, I drove my ass 2,300 some odd miles west to Zion, one of my favorite national parks.
 I don’t know what it is about Zion that’s so captivating to me—the list seems to have no end.
-Perhaps it’s the feeling of being on another planet (which you kind of are), or the long wall routes of endless sandstone that tower over you, inviting curious climbers to come test their ability.
+Perhaps it’s the feeling of being on another planet (which you kind of are), or the long wall routes of endless sandstone that tower over you, both terrifying and inviting.
 Perhaps it’s the local vibe buzzing around, from the Springdale Candy Company owners (a lovely couple from the midwest) to the adorable tchotchke shops with trinkets for all.
-Either way, Zion is made of some kind of magic and a place where magic happens.
+Either way, Zion is made of some kind of magic.

 The following day, we got a late start and hiked up to the Confluence around 3 p.m.
-We were after Smash Mouth (5.11), 400 feet of beautiful fingers and hands, which was located much farther than anticipated.
+We were going for Smash Mouth (5.11), which was located much farther than we’d realized.
 Slogging in the tropical-like sun that afternoon wore us both out, but Sarah styled the first two pitches and I linked three and four.
-We decided that the individual pitch ratings for this climb were all over the map and completely backward.

-It’s amazing what your body is capable of when your brain pushes it in the right direction.
-Much like my solo wall–when I prodded myself onward with positive self-talk, I accomplished so much.
 After the wider bolted section (which I was able to place some gear inside of), I looked upward at more bolts that always seemed to be several inches too high.
 “Watch me!”
 I called down to Sarah often, carefully calculating my next move, each one becoming more technical than the last.
 Finally, after stuffing my tiny fingers into a crack that would only take a blue Alien, I problem solved the last piece of the puzzle to gain an okay-ish jug.
-I thought, “An even better one above it!” and went to grab with my other hand.
-Sand flew into my eyes as I desperately tried to keep myself on the wall.
-Eventually, I had reached the quick link anchor, threw the rope into the chains, and breathed a sigh of relief.
+There was an even bigger one above it, and I went to grab it with my other hand.
+Sand flew in my eyes as I desperately tried to keep myself on the wall.
+Eventually, I reached the anchor, threw the rope through the chains, and breathed a sigh of relief.

-Driving home to Cedar City, Sarah asked if I’d noticed the way his eyes lit up and tone had changed back at the coffeehouse.
-I hadn’t; I was too excited to talk more climbing spray.
+Driving back to Cedar City, Sarah asked if I’d noticed the way his tone had changed back at the coffeehouse.
+I hadn’t; I had been too excited to talk more climbing spray.

 The assumption that day was that Sarah was just the girl and her partner, being male, had obviously led all of the pitches.
 That assumption was wrong.
 The assumption that in a climbing duo comprised of both male and female partners, the girl is “just the girlfriend” and out for a fun day of toproping and not carrying the team is wrong and happens frequently.